Sovereign-Labs/sovereign-sdk-web3-js/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] PR contains a minor version bump if it contains any breaking changes
+- [ ] PR contains a changeset entry with minor version bump if it contains any breaking changes ([see here for explanation](../DEVELOPMENT.md#changesets-in-monorepo))